udmire/mimir/docs/sources/operators-guide/deploy-grafana-mimir/getting-started-helm-charts/_index.md

 ---
-aliases:
-  - /docs/mimir/latest/operators-guide/deploying-grafana-mimir/getting-started-helm-charts/
-description: Learn how to get started with Grafana Mimir using the Helm chart.
+title: "Getting started with Grafana Mimir using the Helm chart"
-menuTitle: Getting started using the Helm chart
+menuTitle: "Getting started using the Helm chart"
-title: Getting started with Grafana Mimir using the Helm chart
+description: "Learn how to get started with Grafana Mimir using the Helm chart."
 weight: 25
 ---